nickmaccarthy/mac-dev-setup/README.md

-# Mac Development Setup using Ansible
+# Mac Development Setup

-The repo contains (using Ansible) the setup instructions for most of the software I use on my Mac for development.
-It is meant to ran with a shell script wrapper which will install pip and Ansible, and then run ansible from there.
-If you already have Ansible installed, then you can just run Ansible manually.
+This is my automated setup for most of the software I use on my Mac for development.
+The purpose of this is to keep an ongoing list of what I am using in my environment and to have an automated way to rebuild it in case I ever need to.
+If you find the software list below useful, then please use this as it could save you a few hours vs doing it manually yourself.
+It is also customizable with its own configuration if you want to modify which software/programs get installed on your machine as well.
+While Ansible does alot of the heavy lifting, it is meant to be ran with a shell script wrapper which will install pip first, and then Ansible, and then runs our playbook from there.

 ## Installation
 1. ensure you have `python` and `easy_install` installed.
 You typically do if you have a late-ish MacOS ( El Capitan and above ).